 HOME SECURITY: OVERVIEW

-How to Outsmart the Five Types of Home Intruders
+How to Outsmart All Types of Home Intruders

-Here, all home intrusions are now classified into five basic types so you can easily understand and implement home security.
+On this page, all home intrusions are now classified into five basic types, so you can easily understand and implement home security.

-To add to the familiar police terms of Break-In, Walk-In, and Push-In, I’ve identified two new categories: Scam-In and Mug-In – as shown below:
+To add to the familiar police terms of Break-In, Walk-In, and Push-In, I’ve identified two more categories: Scam-In and Mug-In – as shown below:

 Walk-In - most home intrusions are through unlocked doors!

-Push-In - blindly opening the door if someone knocks.
-Instead, always first use a peephole and/or intercom to know who is knocking.
+Push-In - Forcing entry when you open the door.
+Instead, use a peephole and/or intercom to know who is knocking before you open the door.

-Mug-In - how to avoid an ambush outside your home and ordered inside.
+Mug-In - being ambushed outside your home and forced inside.

-Cracks in Security - subtle variations of the five types of home intrusions.
+Cracks in Security - variations of the (above) five types of home intrusions.

 College - Apartment & Dormitory Security - how to stay safe despite careless roommates.